Optimize Article Search and Quality Audits

 Maria knows she can set up the Ursa Major org to meet Zhang’s requirements.
 But it takes time to build so much functionality from scratch.
 Fortunately, she knows just where to go to get help—the AppExchange.

 AppExchange is the Salesforce store.
 It’s the marketplace for all things Salesforce, including apps, Lightning components, and more.
-Maria heads over to see if there are any apps she can use to speed up her KCS adoption and discovers solutions that provide exactly what she’s looking for.
+Maria heads over to see if there are any apps she can use to speed up her KCS adoption.
+She discovers solutions that provide exactly what she’s looking for.

-Once Maria reviews the documentation on these managed packages, she tests them in a sandbox.
+After Maria reviews the documentation on these managed packages, she tests them in a sandbox.
 If she likes what she sees, she installs them to Ursa Major’s production org.
-Once the Lightning components are there, she grants access to Zhang and other agents.
+When the Lightning components are there, she grants access to Zhang and other agents.

 Create Your Own Assessment Tab